bfox9900/CAMEL99-FORTH/HOW TO USE SEMI-CODE.md

 VP is the Video RAM memory pointer analogous to DP in the CPU RAM.
 VP is initialized to HEX 1000 on system boot.

-     VP @  BYTE-ARRAY: ]VDP   \ create array at location of VP
+     100 VDP-CARRAY: ]VDP   \ create array at location of VP

-These two lines will now give us the same address: (HEX 1000 in VDP RAM)
+These will now give us the base address of the array.
-     VP @  .
      0 ]VDP .

-Remember to read and write ]VDP with VC@  and VC!
+We must read and write ]VDP with VC@  and VC! because it is not in RAM.

      HEX
      AB 4 ]VDP VC! \ put byte AB in location 4
+     4 ]VPD VC@ .  \ print the contents of location 4